andrew-t/microbit/README.md

 ## 2:cars [js](templates/2cars.js) | [hex](output/2cars.hex)
 The "two cars" phone app: on each side of the screen is a car driving past a series of obstacles.
 Press A to switch lanes for the left hand car, or B to switch lanes for the right hand car.

+# Writing code

+To get around a few limitations of the micro:bit code editor, I have written [a very basic preprocessor](compile.js) which allows me to polyfill a few more vital features the native implementation does not support.
+Therefore, the full process to modidy a game is:

+1. Clone this repo and install Nodejs
+2. Edit the file in `templates`.
+3. Run `compile.js`
+4. Paste the result into the code editor at [microbit.co.uk/app](https://www.microbit.co.uk/app)
+5. Download the hex file
+6. Flash the hex file to the micro:bit

+Or you can run it in the in-browser emulator.

+Because this is all a bit of a pain, I have [included the output files in the repo](output).

 # micro:bit code generator